opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 {% endhighlight %}

-<a href="https://github.com/opensci/blog.opensci.info/blob/gh-pages/file/7230/columnChart.html" target="_blank" class="btn btn-default" role="button">Final source code</a>
+<a href="https://github.com/opensci/blog.opensci.info/blob/gh-pages/file/7230/columnChart.html" target="_blank" class="btn btn-default" role="button">Final Source Code</a>

 # Results #

-The final chart can be embedded in a web page or displayed [on its own][customchart].
+The final chart can be embedded in a web page or displayed on its own.

 <div id="visualization_div" style="width: 90%; height: 400px; margin-left:auto;margin-right:auto;margin-bottom:.5em;">Loading...</div>

-[customchart]: /file/7230/columnChart.html
+<a href="/file/7230/columnChart.html" target="_blank" class="btn btn-default" role="button">Standalone Chart</a>

 The result is a query performed on a live dataset, with the results visualized in any web browser.